 - no sexual conduct takes place, or

-Most states say that a person is a minor if he/she is 17 years of age or under.[1]
-Further, most jurisdictions say that a person can be charged of solicitation if the defendant merely believed the “victim” was a minor, even if that person was not underage.
+Most states say that a person is a minor if they are 17 years of age or under.1 Further, most jurisdictions say that you can be charged with solicitation if you merely believed the “victim” was a minor, even if that person was not underage.

 In most of these types of cases, the solicitation involved takes place by way of: